-How to start a clothing company is a regular question which can easily be answered if you type those exact words in the internet these days.
-However, if you dig deeper and go a bit more technical by trying to know costing factors and scaling of a clothing company then the expected answers would be scarce.
+How to start a clothing company is a common question that you can find tons of answers for if you type those exact words into google.
+However, if you dig deeper and want to learn more about concrete cost factors and scaling of a clothing company then good answers are rather scarce.
 From the broadcaster BBC to the various celebrities, many people go through the technicalities of producing their own garments.
 In this wiki guide, we will give you a thorough costing guide on how to start a clothing company.
 Here are the determining factors when starting a clothing line.

 Costing Factors to Consider when Starting a Clothing Line

 1. Manufacturing costs

-This is the main costing factor in which the bigger part of your capital will be spent on.
-Manufacturing cost is the central focus of your business plan and this could dictate the size of your business along with your target market.
-First off, there are sub-factors to consider which are related to materials and the production process.
+This is the main costing factor for which a large part of your capital will be spent on.
+Manufacturing cost is the central focus of your business plan and it can dictate the size of your business along with your target market.
+Most importantly, there are sub-factors to consider which are related to materials and the production process.
 Make sure that your production cost and target price line up.

-Manufacturing cost decreases as order quantity increases and this applies in all of manufacturing, not only in garment or apparel manufacturing.
-Factories always charge lower when you are ordering in large quantities (because they have setup cost).
-If you are planning to print 50 shirts then you would obviously save a lot of money off of manufacturing cost if you decide to increase the quantity to 500 pieces.
-While some custom clothing manufacturers can still realize such small quantities, the economics of scale are still not as good.
+Manufacturing cost decreases as order quantity increases and this applies to all of manufacturing, not only in garment or apparel manufacturing.
+Factories always charge less when you are ordering in large quantities (because they have setup cost).
+If you are planning to make 500 shirts you would obviously save money in terms of manufacturing cost if your previous order quantity was 20 pieces.
+While some custom clothing manufacturers can still realize such small quantities, there is still a premium to that.